behind the science

 the start

-The increasing interest in the brewing industry in Michigan over the last several years inspired the owners to partner together and open a local brewery that would provide distinctive and superior alcoholic beverages to suit their customers’ unique and complex tastes.
-To benefit from the increased interest for amateur and home brewing, they wanted to educate and empower do-it-yourself customers to make their own high quality fermentables.
-These tailor-made products will allow us long term participation in their success at developing the best tasting beverages to be found anywhere.
+The growth of the brewing industry in Michigan over the last several years inspired the owners to partner together and open a local brewery that would provide distinctive and superior alcoholic beverages to suit their customers’ unique and complex tastes.
+We want to educate and provide the do-it-yourself customers with everything they need as a home brewer.

 take a seat

 Looking for a place to enjoy a few drinks and good conversation where you don’t have to shout over pounding music and blaring televisions?
 Come in and unwind in our subdued, welcoming, and relaxed ambiance.
-Our bar is a completely refurbished 1930s building with rich wooden floors, solid wood tables and a solid maple bar top.
-Everything to make you feel comfortable and easy.
+Our bar is a completely refurbished 1930s building with a rich history in the community.
+We offer eclectic seating to make you feel comfortable and enjoy the experience.

 Behind the Science